Two people in Athens have been tested positive for coronavirus, according to an Athens-Clarke County commissioner.

 Mayor Kelly Girtz was also unable to confirm the report.
-However, he said that given Athens' population and status as a popular destination for visitors, it was only a matter of time before coronavirus made an appearance.
+However, he said that given Athens’ population and status as a popular destination for visitors, it was only a matter of time before coronavirus spread to Athens.

 “We just know that it’s coming,” Girtz said.
 He made similar comments earlier today in a joint statement with Athens’ state legislators after a meeting with hospital officials.

 Gov. Brian Kemp’s declaration of a public health emergency will make coronavirus testing more widely available, Girtz said, so more cases are likely to be identified.

 The Athens-Clarke County government has already announced a number of measures intended to curb spread of the virus, and Girtz said more are on the way, such as a ban on large gatherings.

 The Georgia Department of Public Health is updating records on coronavirus victims every day at noon.

 Like what you just read?
 Support Flagpole by making a donation today.
 Every dollar you give helps fund our ongoing mission to provide Athens with quality, independent journalism.